Matt Furstenburg

 Matt Furstenburg (born June 19, 1989) is an American former football tight end.
 He played college football at the University of Maryland.
 He signed as an undrafted free agent with the Baltimore Ravens in 2014.

-Early years
+Early life

 He was a two-sport athlete in Flemington, New Jersey.
 He helped his high-school football team win a state title as an all-state tight end and defensive lineman in which he recorded 400 receiving yards and eight sacks during high school.

 Professional career

 On April 27, 2013, Furstenburg signed with the Baltimore Ravens as an undrafted free agent.
 He was waived on August 30, 2013.

 Furstenburg spent time on the practice squad during the 2013 season.
 He was released by the Ravens in May 2014 as part of roster moves made after the 2014 NFL draft.